 Evaluation.
 Each question will be evaluated by three readers from the specific subject area covered by that section of the exam.
 Student anonymity will be maintained.
 If a student answers two questions in a single area, the readers in that area will evaluate each question separately.
-All readers evaluate exam questions individually before meeting as a committee to discuss student performances and provide each question with a rating of "Pass with Distinction," "Pass," "Pass/Terminal MA," or "Fail."
-To be eligible for the MA in English with an option in Professional Writing, students must pass four questions and at least one question in each of the three areas.
+All readers evaluate exam questions individually before meeting as a committee to discuss student performances and provide a rating of "Pass with Distinction," "Pass," "Pass/Terminal MA," or "Fail" for each question.
+To be eligible for the MA in English with an option in TESL, students must pass all five areas.

 Notification of Results.
 The Graduate Director will notify students of the results of their exams no later than five weeks after they were taken.
-The English Graduate Office will mail the results to the student's home address and send a copy to the student's adviser.
+The English Graduate Office will mail the results to the student's home address with a copy sent to the student's adviser.